What Is AI Existential Anxiety?

 ⏳ It Feels Unstoppable

 Climate change has clear interventions: renewable energy, policy changes, individual actions.
-AI advancement feels like a freight train with no brakes.
+AI advancement feels like a freight train with no brakes — and for those already grappling with environmental anxiety about AI, the lack of clear solutions makes it feel even more hopeless.
 Companies are racing to build more powerful systems.
 Governments are struggling to regulate.
 You feel powerless — like watching something unfold that you can't influence or escape.
-This helplessness is a core ingredient of anxiety.
+This sense of losing autonomy to AI — at both the personal and civilizational level — is a core ingredient of anxiety.
+The relentless pace can also lead to AI burnout — a state of total exhaustion from trying to keep up with changes that never slow down.

 💀 It Mingles with Mortality